Data Usage

 To Avoid Errors Early

-If someone enters a date as “15/03/25” instead of “2025-03-15”, you might not know whether that’s March 15 or March 25—or even the what year.
+If someone enters a date as “15/03/25” instead of “2025-03-15”, you might not know whether that’s March 15 or March 25 and what year?
 A clear format prevents confusion and catches errors before they become a problem.

 To Make Data Machine-Readable